-The Canterbury front-rower hails from the tiny Canterbury town of Southbridge and, while she had the misfortune to be out of contention for selection for the 2017 Women’s Rugby World Cup due to injury, she had the consolation of shoring up the Canterbury scrum as the union won its ﬁrst Farah Palmer Cup later in the season.
+She had the misfortune to be out of contention for selection for the 2017 Women’s Rugby World Cup due to injury, but had the consolation of shoring up the Canterbury scrum as the union won its ﬁrst Farah Palmer Cup later that season.

-Her years in Otago for physical education studies saw her play 29 games for Otago Spirit from 2009-14.
+Her years in Otago for physical education studies saw her play 29 games for the Spirit from 2009-14.
 In her ﬁnal year in Dunedin she made her Black Ferns debut against Canada.